 Students who do not take the exam at the beginning of their first term are allowed a maximum of two attempts; those who do take it on entry are allowed a maximum of three attempts.
-After the first term, any student who has not yet passed Part I (with the exception of those students who enrolled in two or more of the recommended undergraduate subjects) must take the exam the next time it is offered, and must pass it by the beginning of the second year.
-Those students who enrolled in recommended undergraduate subjects must pass Part I by the beginning of the spring term of the second year.
+Note that any student who has not yet passed Part I must take the exam the next time it is offered.
+Part I must be passed by the beginning of the second year (an exception is made for those students who enrolled in two or more of the recommended undergraduate subjects; these students must pass Part I by the beginning of the spring term of the second year).
 If a student does not pass Part I by the applicable deadline, a committee consisting of three faculty members gives the student a special oral exam.
 The student’s research supervisor may attend but will not participate.
 The special oral is generally scheduled within a few weeks after notification of failure.

 Part II is also a five-hour written examination.
 The General Examination Committee for Part II prepares a set of eight questions, more detailed and advanced than those of Part I. They cover the general areas of Classical Mechanics, Quantum Mechanics, Electromagnetic Theory, and Thermodynamics/Statistical Mechanics.
 The student is required to do only one of the two questions in each of the four general areas.
 The material covered is at the level of our first year graduate subjects and the textbooks they use.
 However, the student should not expect a one-to-one correspondence between the content of those subjects and the material tested on the exams.
 Some topics are so well treated in standard textbooks that it would be wasteful to cover the same topics in a classroom setting.
 On the other hand, lecturers are free to cover special topics of high current interest or topics for which they have a unique insight.
 Such material, while enriching the students' understanding, would not be appropriate on a Part II exam.